News

 We are very pleased to say that Mariusz Szczygieł, author of Not There, will be visiting the UK for a book tour in February, visiting London, Oxford and Cambridge.
 The events schedule is as follows:

 Wednesday 25th February at 6:30pm: Mariusz Szczygieł and Antonia Lloyd-Jones will be in conversation with Robin Ashenden, founder and editor of the Central and Eastern European London Review.
 This event will be held at Waterstones Islington in London.
-You can buy tickets at this link.
+Event details and tickets can be found here.

 Thursday 26th February: Mariusz Szczygiel and Antonia Lloyd-Jones will be in conversation at Ognisko Polskie, London.
-Full details to follow!
+Event details and tickets can be found here.

 Friday 27th February, 5pm: Mariusz Szczygieł and Antonia Lloyd Jones will be in conversation.
 This event is in collaboration with Oxford Comparative Critical Translation and will be held at St Anne's College in Oxford.
 This event is free; full details can be found here.